Mac buyers guide: The Mac mini is Apple's least expensive Mac computer, but that doesn't mean it's Apple's least capable

 The net result is that you get the performance benefit of SSD and the storage capacity of a conventional drive.
 It's a very nice compromise for users who are looking for extra performance for their Mac mini.

 When Apple discontinued the rack-mounted Xserve in 2011 it looked like the company was abandoning the server market all together, but that didn't happen.
 Instead, the company repurposed the Mac mini as a workgroup server.
 The net result?
 They sold them by the truckload.
-The Mac mini works great as a server.
+The Mac mini worked great as a server.